decisionrules/decisionrules-js/README.md

 Initialize `Solver` instance and populate config object.
 After that you use solver method.
 Rule ids are accessible in DecisionRules app.

+If you want to call solver on on-premise version you need to use CustomDomain option.

 <a name="config"></a>
 ### 1.1 - Defining config object